demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-engine-group-list

 ***
-List engine groups.
-An Engine Group is a resource which defines a container for a logical grouping of Engines and therefore the purpose of assigning Scans to one of those Engines.
-Mainly used to understand the scan config outputs.
-If a engine_group_id is given, the command will return the information about the wanted engine group.
+List the engine groups.
+An engine group is a resource which defines a container for a logical grouping of engines and therefore the purpose of assigning scans to one of those engines.
+Mainly used to understand the scan configuration outputs.
+If an engine_group_id is given, the command will return the information about the specific engine group.

 #### Base Command